Carrying on our traditions into the future

 President & CEO Koji Funahashi

 Koji Funahashi, the president and CEO of Chiyoda, is the oldest son of Chiyoda chairman Masao Funahashi.
 Koji Funahashi was born in the Koenji district of Tokyo in 1962, the same place that Chiyoda decided to begin establishing a chain of stores.
 He worked in part-time positions at Chiyoda stores during his high school and college years.
 During this time, he had a strong interest in music and fashion.
-After graduating from Waseda University Faculty of Political Science and Economics, he was hired by Hakuhodo Inc. in 1985 where he gained experience in marketing and planning.
-Due to a growing interest in business operations, he left Hakuhodo to join Chiyoda in 1990.
+After graduating from Waseda University Faculty of Political Science and Economics, he joined an advertising agency in 1985 where he gained experience in sales.
+Due to a growing interest in business operations, he left the advertising agency to join Chiyoda in 1990.
 After receiving an MBA degree from Indiana University in 1993, he was assigned to front-line positions such as store manager and group manager.
 He also gained experience as an area manager and a buyer.
-Subsequently, he was the Hello Mac general manager and was elected a Chiyoda director in 1999.
+Subsequently, he became a general managerr and was elected a Chiyoda director in 1999.
 In 2001, he was named the general manager of sales for Mac-House Co., Ltd. and then became a senior managing director of this company and general manager of the Administration Division.
 In 2009, he was named president and CEO of Mac-House, where he supervised the recovery of this company’s operations following the financial crisis.
 Koji Funahashi was named president and CEO of Chiyoda in 2013.